02.02.26

 Mobile service providers have to organize the traffic on their networks to manage the load when demand is high.
 They do that by giving different users different priority levels.
 Users with better priority will have faster speeds in high-demand situations like crowded areas or when many people are trying to use mobile data.

-But keep in mind, deprioritization only affects speeds on a temporary basis, while the network is busy.
+But keep in mind, deprioritization only affects speeds temporarily, while the network is busy.
 So even if you’re on a cheaper plan that gets lower priority during congestion, you won’t necessarily see slowing all the time.

 Network operators assign different priority rankings to traffic on their cell networks.
 Higher priority traffic gets their data requests handled first, while deprioritized has to wait in line behind them and so might see slower response.
 Generally, the priority ranking looks like this: